-Situated 8km east from central Kathmandu, Boudhanath Stupa is the centre for Tibetan culture.
-It is one of the largest Buddhist shrines and can be seen as you’re going to land at the international airport in Kathmandu.
+Situated 8km east from central Kathmandu, Boudhanath Stupa is the center for Tibetan culture.
+It is one of the largest Buddhist shrines and can be seen from your window seat of the plane when you are landing at the international airport in Kathmandu.
 From the plane, Boudha looks like a huge mandala, a representation of Buddhist cosmos.

 Picture Courtesy: Bijaya Chaurasia